late4ever/Mistia-Labs/Mistia-Nexus/README.md

     ./setup.sh "${GITHUB_TOKEN}"
     ```

-The script will now handle the rest of the setup automatically.
+    The script will run and finish by instructing you to log out.

+### Part B: Deploy the Containers

+1. **Log Out & Log Back In:** As instructed by the script, close your SSH session and start a new one to apply your new Docker group permissions.

+    ```bash
+    exit
+    ssh late4ever@mistia-nexus.local
+    ```

+2. **Run the Start Script:** Navigate to the deployment directory and run the `start_all.sh` script to launch your Docker containers for the first time.

+    ```bash
+    cd /volume2/docker
+    ./start_all.sh
+    ```

+    Your containers will now start up correctly.

 ## 3. Post-Installation

-The script handles the technical setup, but you still need to configure the applications themselves.

 * **Portainer:** Access at `https://mistia-nexus.local:9444` to create your admin account and view your Docker environment.
-* **Duplicati:** Access at `http://mistia-nexus.local:8200` to configure your backup jobs (NVMe to HDD, PC to NAS, etc.).
+* **Duplicati:** Access at `http://mistia-nexus.local:8200` to configure your backup jobs.

 ## 4. Ongoing Management